Detector signal characterization with a Bayesian network in XENONnT: Signal Classification

 Current and previous S1 and S2 signal classification algorithms employed in direct dark matter detection experiments with LXe TPCs rely on manually analyzing and optimizing a decision boundary using the size (area) and the width of the signal~\cite{XENON:2019ykp,LUX:2017bef,PandaX-4T:2021bab,LUX-ZEPLIN:2022qhg}.
 In XENONnT SR0, a waveform was classified as an S1 (S2) signal if its waveform rises sufficiently quickly (slowly) and has at least 3 (4) contributing PMTs~\cite{Aprile:2022vux}.
 This classification method lacks the ability to provide an informative classification confidence metric, or score, owing to its being deterministic.
 Therefore, further detector signal quality selections must be applied to reduce detector signal misclassification rates.
 To overcome the limitations of using this detector signal classification method, we developed a waveform-based classification model based on a Bayesian network, which produces continuous outputs that can be used in an informative way.

-\subsection{Input Data}
+\subsection{Input data}

-The training and evaluation data for this work consists of a combination of simulated and measured data, primarily simulated ER interactions ranging from [0.75,~200]~keV.
-The simulated data was generated using XENONnT’s waveform simulator package, \verb|WFSim|~\cite{peter_gaemers_2022_6783261}, and event-building software, \verb|straxen|~\cite{joran_r_angevaare_2022_6821967}.
+The training and evaluation data for this work consist of a combination of simulated and measured data, primarily simulated ER interactions ranging from [0.75,~200]~keV.
+The simulated data were generated using XENONnT’s waveform simulator package, \verb|WFSim|~\cite{peter_gaemers_2022_6783261}, and event-building software, \verb|straxen|~\cite{joran_r_angevaare_2022_6821967}.
 Light and charge yields used in \verb|WFSim| are computed using \verb|NEST|~\cite{nest_v221, nestpy_v149}.

 In \verb|WFSim|, the light yield for an interaction with a given energy is used to generate S1 signals before computing the photons' arrival times at the PMTs.
 The light yield accounts for scintillation of the Xe atoms, \mbox{electron-ion} recombination, and the singlet-to-triplet fraction of excited states.
-The observed light yield probability distribution is computed for each PMT based on an S1 light collection efficiency (LCE) map.
+The observed \mbox{light-yield} probability distribution is computed for each PMT based on an S1 \mbox{light-collection} efficiency (LCE) map.
 The simulation process for S2 signals differs because electrons are drifted toward the liquid-gas interface, during which electronegative impurities may reduce the number of electrons arriving at the liquid-gas interface.
 The arrival times of the electrons at the liquid-gas interface are computed based on electron drift and diffusion models, followed by calculating the photon timing of the electroluminescence of individual electrons.
-Then, based on the S2 LCE map, the charge yield probability distribution is computed for each PMT.
+Then, based on the S2 LCE map, the \mbox{charge-yield} probability distribution is computed for each PMT.